Banana Pudding just like the Banana Pudding from Magnolia Bakery in NYC.

 - 4 medium bananas

-- When the pudding mixture has chilled overnight and is set.
-Start to beat the cold whipping cream using a whisk attachment in an electric mixer until the cream is fluffy and holds a stiff peak.
+After the pudding mixture has chilled and is firm, whip the cold whipping cream in a separate bowl with an electric mixer (stand mixer or hand mixer) until the heavy cream is fluffy and holds a stiff peak.

-- With a big spatula gently fold the pudding mixture into the whipped cream.
-Continue to fold and stir just until the pudding is combined.
+Use a spatula to gently fold the pudding mixture into the whipped cream (add the pudding to the whipped cream in two batches).
+Fold (gently stir) just until the pudding is combined with the whipped cream.